jamestomasino/blog.tomasino.org/content/post/the-most-beautiful-thing-in-the-world.md

 beauty of their being that has nothing to do with action or power or even love.
-It is a beauty of existence and relationship that can be likened to the fearful beauty we feel when we consider the inplausability of our own existence, the unlikelihood of being here with each other.
+It is a beauty of existence and relationship that can be likened to the fearful beauty we feel when we consider the implausibility of our own existence, the unlikelihood of being here with each other.

 It's the type of stillness of being that is so beautiful that it makes a